caiidar/Event-Planer-NLP/README.md

 # How to install the frontend:
-1. Download our eventme.apk
+1. Download our .apk file
-2. Install the eventme.apk
+2. Install the .apk
 3. Open the app
 4. Agree to all permissions (camera, gallery, calender)
 5. Snap a picture of an event or open the gallery